LeKhang97/RNA3DClust/README.md

                         Clustering algorithm.
 Either: D (DBSCAN); M (MeanShift, default); A (Agglomerative); S (Spectral))
 ```

 - Each algorithm has its default parameters.
-For example, if you want to check the MeanShift for example, type ```python3 ./Clustering.py M -h ``` for details.
+For example, if you want to check the MeanShift, type ```python3 ./Clustering.py M -h ``` for details.
 You can also change the parameters, in this case is the bandwidth (-b), by following: <br>
 ``` python3 ./Clustering.py -i infile -v -a M -o outfile M -b 5```

 ### Notes